 Q: How close may those observing, including the public and any poll watchers or candidates, stand to the election clerks processing and counting the absentee ballots?

-A: Although the law does not dictate a specific distance, all observers must be allowed to stand close enough to hear and see the process.
+A: Although the law does not dictate a specific distance, to the extent possible, all observers must be allowed to stand close enough to hear and see the process.
 They may not interfere with the officials lawfully conducting the canvass, however, and any violation shall be considered a Class A misdemeanor offense punishable by fine or confinement.
 [A.C.A. § 7-1-103(a)(20)(G)]

 Q: When may a poll watcher challenge a voter?

-A: A poll watcher may challenge a voter on the grounds that the voter has already voted in the election or that the voter is ineligible to vote in the precinct by notifying a poll worker of the challenge at any point before the voter signs the Precinct Voter Registration list.
-[A.C.A. § 7-5-312(g), (h).
+A: At the polls, a poll watcher may challenge a voter on the grounds that the voter has already voted in the election or that the voter is ineligible to vote in the precinct by notifying a poll worker of the challenge at any point before the voter signs the Precinct Voter Registration list under A.C.A. § 7-5-312(g), (h).
 For absentee ballots a poll watcher may challenge a ballot when the voter’s name is read by the election official when absentee ballots are being processed.

 Q: Must we use minority party poll workers?
 What if the poll workers do not wish to disclose their party affiliation?

 A: The minority party member of the county election commission has the option to designate a number of poll workers equal to one (1) less than the majority of poll workers at each poll, with a minimum of two (2) poll workers per poll.
-Under no circumstances is a poll worker required to reveal party affiliation; rather, the law addresses only the right of the minority member to appoint poll workers of his or her choice.
+A poll worker is not required to reveal party affiliation; rather, the law addresses only the right of the minority member to appoint poll workers of his or her choice.
 [A.C.A. § 7-4-107(b)]

 Q: May poll workers advocate for candidates?

-A: A poll worker may not be a paid employee of a political party or a paid employee of the campaign of any person running for any office on the county’s ballot [A.C.A. § 7-4-109(c)(1)] and may not do any sort of electioneering on election day or any early voting days while on duty as a poll worker, according to A.C.A. § 7-1-103(a)(9)(A)].
+A: A poll worker may not be a paid employee of a political party or a paid employee of the campaign of any person running for any office on the county’s ballot [A.C.A. § 7-4-109(c)(1)] and may not do any sort of electioneering on election day or any early voting days while on duty as a poll worker, according to A.C.A. § 7-1-103(a)(9)(A).
 A poll worker is not otherwise prohibited from participating in political campaigns.